0xAX/linux-insides/SysCall/syscall-1.md

 }
 ```

-There are no `fopen`, `fgets`, `printf` and `fclose` system calls in the Linux kernel, but `open`, `read` `write` and `close` instead.
-I think you know that these four functions `fopen`, `fgets`, `printf` and `fclose` are just functions that defined in the `C` [standard library](https://en.wikipedia.org/wiki/GNU_C_Library).
-Actually these functions are wrappers for the system calls.
-We do not call system calls directly in our code, but using [wrapper](https://en.wikipedia.org/wiki/Wrapper_function) functions from the standard library.
+There are no `fopen`, `fgets`, `printf`, and `fclose` system calls in the Linux kernel, but `open`, `read`, `write`, and `close` instead.
+I think you know that `fopen`, `fgets`, `printf`, and `fclose` are defined in the `C` [standard library](https://en.wikipedia.org/wiki/GNU_C_Library).
+Actually, these functions are just wrappers for the system calls.
+We do not call system calls directly in our code, but instead use these [wrapper](https://en.wikipedia.org/wiki/Wrapper_function) functions from the standard library.
 The main reason of this is simple: a system call must be performed quickly, very quickly.
 As a system call must be quick, it must be small.
-The standard library takes responsibility to perform system calls with the correct set parameters and makes different checks before it will call the given system call.
+The standard library takes responsibility to perform system calls with the correct parameters and makes different checks before it will call the given system call.
 Let's compile our program with the following command:

 ```
 $ gcc test.c -o test
 ```

-and look on it with the [ltrace](https://en.wikipedia.org/wiki/Ltrace) util:
+and examine it with the [ltrace](https://en.wikipedia.org/wiki/Ltrace) util:

 ```
 $ ltrace ./test